krojew/cdrs-tokio/documentation/query-values.md

 `insert_numbers_query` is a typical query template. `session::query_with_values` method provides an API for using such query strings along with query values.

-There is full list of `CDRSSession` methods that allow using values and query templates:
+There is full list of `CdrsSession` methods that allow using values and query templates:

 - `exec_with_values` - executes previously preared query with provided values (see [example](../examples/prepare_batch_execute.rs) and/or [Preparing and Executing](./preparing-and-executing-queries.md) section);